Mike Wanagat's Joint Replacement Surgery at Firelands Regional Medical Center

 Dr. Felter performed Mike’s surgery at Firelands Regional Medical Center in October 2010.
 “Dr. Felter told my wife, Mary after the surgery that my hip was so arthritic that he didn’t know how I could walk.
 I guess you just learn to adapt to the pain.”

-After a three-day hospital stay, Mike was discharged home where he continued his recovery.
+After a three-day hospital stay, Mike was discharged home where he continued his recovery from joint replacement surgery.

 “While I was in the hospital a physical therapist showed me exercises to strengthen my hip and how to use a walker.
 I used the walker for about five weeks and a cane for a few weeks after that.”